Stream Load

 CREATE TABLE testdb.test_streamload(

-user_id BIGINT NOT NULL COMMENT "User ID",
+user_id BIGINT NOT NULL COMMENT "user id",

-name VARCHAR(20) COMMENT "User name",
+name VARCHAR(20) COMMENT "name",

-age INT COMMENT "User age"
+age INT COMMENT "age"

 )